ShrishtiR1111/RISC_V_SOC_tapeout/README.md

   <hr style="border-top: 1px dotted #bbb;" />
 🔹 Yosys – Logic Synthesis Tool

 An open-source synthesis framework used to convert Verilog RTL into gate-level netlists.
-It’s the backbone of open-source digital design flows and works with standard cell libraries like Sky130.
+It’s the backbone of open-source digital design flows and works with standard cell libraries.

 ```bash
 sudo apt-get update